This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 2. Get down to business

-Then, draft a home-based business plan together with your marketing strategy and financing solution.
-While you need not scout for a business premise, you should name your business and incorporate it.
+Then, draft a home-based business plan, along with your marketing strategy and financing solution.
+While you do not need to scout for a business premises, you should name your business and incorporate it.

 3. Incorporate your home-based business